-News-headline skin-graft treatment of 80% of a child’s body surface in 2017 [ref 2017 De Luca paper] point to the feasibility of ex-vivo cell-gene transplant therapy, building on earlier proof of concept limited transplantation in 2005, also of a patient with laminin-deficient JEB [ref DeLuca 2005 paper].
+The headline-making skin graft treatment of 80% of a child’s body surface in 2017 indicated the feasibility of ex-vivo cell-gene transplant therapy, building on an earlier proof-of-concept, limited transplantation in 2005, also of a patient with laminin-deficient JEB.
 Nevertheless, extensive grafting is surgically traumatic for patients often in poor physical health.
 While current ex-vivo gene therapy technology is useful for treating recalcitrant non-healing wounds of limited size, it is still an invasive and expensive option.
-Development of ex-vivo grafting technologies continues to be refined, and multiple clinical trials are underway.
+The development of ex-vivo grafting technologies continues to be refined, and multiple clinical trials are in progress.

-Alternative approaches to delivery of gene-corrected cells to treat skin and mucosal surfaces are in development, notably though use of ‘spray-on’ technologies [refs] .
-All such treatments need to address the problem of the heavy microbial colonization of infected chronic wounds, usually involving some form of debridement to allow cell therapies to take.
+Alternative approaches to delivering of gene-corrected cells to treat skin and mucosal surfaces are being developed, notably through the use of ‘spray-on’ technologies.
+All such treatments need to address the problem of the severe microbial colonisation of infected chronic wounds, usually involving some form of debridement to allow cell therapies to take.

-EB is a systemic disease, and for some severe subtypes, systemic treatments or cures are essential to ensure survival and quality of life.
-Step-change improvements to tissue integrity for EB patients will come from addressing the underlying defects in the structural proteins.
-To remedy these defects, diverse technologies in development include topical and systemic treatments, to provide the missing protein through gene/cell therapy or direct provision of protein.
+EB is a systemic disease, and for some severe subtypes systemic treatments or cures are essential to ensure survival and quality of life.
+Step-change improvements to tissue integrity for EB patients will be made by addressing the underlying defects in the structural proteins.
+To remedy these defects, diverse technologies currently being developed include topical and systemic treatments to provide the missing protein through gene/cell therapy or the direct provision of protein.

-iPSC can be developed from small biopsies of a patient’s skin, and iPSC have been produced from both fibroblasts and keratinocytes.
-Following correction of the EB mutation, the iPSC can then be redifferentiated into either keratinocytes or fibroblasts. iPSC-derived therpaies are currently in development for all major forms of EB.
+iPSCs can be developed from small biopsies of a patient’s skin, and iPSCs have been produced from both fibroblasts and keratinocytes.
+Following correction of the EB mutation, the iPSCs can then be redifferentiated into either keratinocytes or fibroblasts. iPSC-derived therapies are currently being developed for all major forms of EB.

-Approaches are also in development to downregulate production of faulty protein (appropriate for dominant forms of EB), or to upregulate production of compensatory proteins or prevent premature readthrough termination.
+Approaches are also being developed to downregulate production of a faulty protein (appropriate for dominant forms of EB), or to upregulate production of compensatory proteins or prevent premature readthrough termination.

 At the level of transcription, antisense oligonucleotides can be used to induce exon-skipping, thus restoring production of slightly shorter, but functional collagen VII; preclinical testing in mouse models shows enhanced skin strength, and clinical trials for several different AON are now planned.

-A further transcription-based approach involves use of drugs to force transcriptional readthrough of premature termination codons (PTC).
-With around 10% of genetic diseases estimated to be caused by PTC, and consequent nonsense mediated RNA decay this is a promising approach.
-Clinical trials of aminoglycoside drugs have shown gentamicin as an active PTC read-through drug; a minor manufacturing component identified gentamicin B1 shows promise as potent without the renal and ototoxicity.
-Amlexanox, also shown to be effective at driving PTC readthrough is entering clinical trials.
-Prclinical research on other PTC readthrough drugs continues.
+A further transcription-based approach involves the use of drugs to force transcriptional readthrough of premature termination codons (PTCs).
+With around 10% of genetic diseases estimated to be caused by PTCs, and consequent nonsense mediated RNA decay, this is a promising approach.
+Clinical trials of aminoglycoside drugs have shown gentamicin as an active PTCs read-through drug; a minor manufacturing component identified as gentamicin B1 shows promise as being potent without the renal and ototoxicity.
+Amlexanox, also shown to be effective at driving PTCs readthrough is entering clinical trials.
+Preclinical research on other PTC readthrough drugs continues.